 For extroversion, and greater energy for socially draining situations, Phenibut is often celebrated for its social-enhancement properties, which create a calm and collected affect.
-The effects are subtle: there’s none of the ‘buzz’ of alcohol or other traditional aids to socialising.
-Instead, social interactions simply feel less taxing, and it can often be that only at the end of an evening do you realise you enjoyed yourself more than usual.
+The effects are subtle: there’s none of the ‘buzz’ of alcohol or other traditional aids to socializing.
+Instead, social interactions simply feel less taxing, and it can often be that only at the end of an evening do you realize you enjoyed yourself more than usual.

-For helping with anxiety and anxiousness, in the broadest sense taking care of your mental health will always be the best strategy – see Wellbeing below.
+For helping with anxiety and anxiousness, in the broadest sense taking care of your mental health will always be the best strategy – see Well being below.
 When used in conjunction with good mental health practices, nootropics can be a useful aid in overcoming low self-confidence and anxiety.
 Naturally occurring in tea, L-Theanine is well supported as a potent supplement for anti-stress, anti-anxiety, and comfortable relaxation.
 In its concentrated form and separated from caffeine, it provides a mellow calm that smooths away the rough edges of anxiety.